ucsb-seclab/CVEX/README.md

 └── ansible_playbookN.yml
 ```

-In the first comment to the pull request briefly describe the vulnerability.
+* Briefly describe the vulnerability and the exploit in the first comment of the pull request.
+Provide clear instructions on how to verify that the exploit succeeded.

-Keep vulnerable software and exploit in the `data` folder.
+* Keep the vulnerable software and the exploit in the `data` folder.
 Use Git LFS (Large File Storage) for big files.
-Do not rely on `apt install`, `pip`, URLs or similar methods do download vulnerable software or exploits.
+Do not rely on `apt install`, `pip`, URLs or similar methods to download vulnerable software or exploits.
+* Build the exploit from the source code.
+Never commit binaries unless you have a specific reason to do so.
+* Rely on built-in Ansible commands.
+For example, use `ansible.builtin.pip` instead of executing `pip` from shell.
+* Consider the logs: for network-based vulnerabilities, ensure that CVEX captures the network interactions in PCAP; for local vulnerabilities, ensure that CVEX captures the API calls of the vulnerable service and/or the exploit.
+* **Always test your changes before commiting code.**

 To contribute a new blueprint, create a pull request for a new subfolder inside [blueprints](blueprints) with the following infrastructure:
 ```